 We must understand that Rome was not threatened religiously by this new sect called Christianity.
 They were threatened politically.
 There was religious freedom under Roman occupation.
 You could worship the god of your choice.
 Every land, nation, and tribe that Rome conquered, however, was required to speak a loyalty oath to Caesar.
 Caesar demanded that every knee bow and every tongue confess that he was Lord.
 It was a full manifestation of emperor cult worship that flourished under pagan rule.

 Apparently, the Jews of the day submitted to this idolatry and heresy.
 Though the Jews were still free to worship Jehovah in the temple, once they left the temple, they were forced to confess Caesar is Lord!
 Did they do so willingly?
-God’s word testifies that they did, especially when it came to the revelation of the Kingship of Jesus Christ.
+God’s word testifies that they did.
 John 19:15 states, “But they cried out, Away with him, away with him, crucify him.
 Pilate saith unto them, Shall I crucify your King?
 The chief priests answered, “We have no king but Caesar.”

 Man is still faced with this choice today.
 If Jesus is not the rightful Sovereign and King, then men are left with two failed options.
 The state is therefore king, which has led historically to unprecedented murderous regimes that crushed the people they claimed to serve, or the individual is sovereign which inevitably leads to chaos, confusion, and anarchy.
 Only One Nation under God can secure the delicate tension between authority and liberty.
 Only One Nation under God can provide a proper social order on one hand with maximum individual freedom on the other hand.
 There is no other worldview or faith that can accomplish this in our poor, fallen world.